adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "My name’s Dorothy," said she, "but what are we going to do?
 We can’t stay here forever, you know."

 "Let’s take the seventh road," he suggested.
 "Seven is a lucky number for little girls named Dorothy."

 She counted seven roads, and the seventh looked just like all the others.
 But the shaggy man started down this road and Dorothy and Toto followed him.

-Dorothy Meets
+## Dorothy Meets

-**Button-****bright**1
+## Button-bright1

 The seventh road was a good road — winding through green meadows and fields covered with daisies and buttercups and shady trees.
-But they saw no houses and no living crea- tures at all.
+But they saw no houses and no living creatures at all.

-The shaggy man whistled cheerfully to beguile the jour- ney.
+The shaggy man whistled cheerfully to beguile the journey.
 Soon they saw a big chestnut tree.
 In the shade sat a little boy in sailor clothes.
 He was digging a hole in the earth with a bit of wood.
 Dorothy and Toto and the shaggy man came to the little boy.

 "Who are you?" asked the girl.